-If you do want the itty gritty details (explained in an approachable way!), the diagrams and illustrations, the scientific citations, all of the information in one place, FAQ, information on supplements, help troubleshooting, practical implementation tips, plus 120(ish) recipes, food lists, meals plans and shopping lists, it’s all in my book:
+The Paleo Approach is now available!
+If you want the nitty gritty details (explained in an approachable way!), the diagrams and illustrations, the scientific citations, all of the information in one place, FAQ, information on supplements, help troubleshooting, practical implementation tips, food lists, it’s all in my book:

 My original research into the dietary guidelines for those with autoimmune disease started with the recommendations in The Paleo Solution, The Paleo Answer, and various podcast and YouTube interviews with Robb Wolf, Prof. Mat Lalonde and Dr. Terry Wahls (author of Food As Medicine and Minding My Mitochondria).
 These are all great sources for more information while you wait for my book to be released.
 However, as I have delved into thousands of scientific studies (1200 of which are referenced in my book) evaluating the roles of nutrients, hormones, and the bacteria in your gut in the development or prevention of autoimmune disease, I have refined these recommendations to reflect my new-found (very thorough) understanding of how the foods we eat interact with our gut barriers and influence our immune systems.